Suzanne Ashworth

-Suzanne Ashworth (also Dick) is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Suzanne Hall.
+Suzanne Ashworth is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Suzanne Hall.
 She made her first on-screen appearance on 30 September 2005.
 Suzanne was introduced by series producer David Hanson as part of the Ashworth family.
 In February 2010, Suzanne was axed from the serial by new series producer Paul Marquess.
 Suzanne made her final appearance on 14 July 2010.
 Marquess stated in an interview that he was a big fan of Hall's work in the serial.
 In late 2010 it was revealed that Hall had returned to filming and Suzanne would be pregnant with twins.
 Suzanne's storylines have included trying to keep her family together, fathering a son Rhys Ashworth secretly with another man, other affairs and a feud with Kathy Barnes (Sarah Jane Buckley).
 Suzanne returned to Hollyoaks on 14 January 2011 for a period of 2 months.
 In 2012 it was announced that Hall had reprised the role once again.
+It was announced in November 2023, that Hall would be reprising the role once again and would be returning "for the foreseeable" with her return scenes airing on 23 January 2024.
+Suzanne was killed-off in the episode broadcast on 11 September 2024.

 Casting

 Suzanne was created in 2005 as part of the Ashworth family by David Hanson, actress Suzanne Hall was cast into the role.
 In early 2010, it was announced that Allan had stepped down from the position of executive producer and that Paul Marquess had taken over the role.
 It was soon revealed that Marquess planned to give Hollyoaks a "shake up", changing the productions team and beginning a cast cull by axing the entire remaining Ashworth family apart from Rhys Ashworth (Andrew Moss).
 The move was part of his reinvention of the serial and clearing out the "deadwood".
 Marquess later revealed he axed the Ashworths because he believed The Dog should have a lively family at the heart of it, that the Ashworths had become grim because of their hard hitting storyline, but added it was a shame because he is a "huge fan of Hall's work on Hollyoaks".
-In December 2010, it was confirmed that Suzanne would return to Hollyoaks in 2011.
-On 3 December 2012, Daniel Kilkelly from Digital Spy announced that Suzanne would return to Hollyoaks in a guest capacity that month.

-Character development
+Development

+Introduction and characterisation

 Suzanne has been described as always trying to hold her family together.
 In 2007 Hall stated that Suzanne was unhappy adding: "I have to look really miserable all the time at the moment.
 I hope soon she can have some happiness in her life, maybe even have an affair."
 She also added that Suzanne is "downtrodden and bored".
 Suzanne has been seen struggling to cope with daughter Hannah Ashworth's (Emma Rigby) anorexia battle, of the filming Hall states: "The anorexia scenes with Hannah were so sad.
 We were crying for hours at a time and the tears were real.
 I think moreso for me because I have a daughter who is the same age."